 The step down

-If you’re looking for high intensity heat for something like a pizza, this may not be the right unit for you.
-But it’s a solid, consistent alternative at 1/3 the price.
+In our second round of testing, the Hamilton Beach cooked all foods fairly well, but really delivered a stellar performance with pizza and potatoes, which both came out golden and crispy.
+Bread toasted decently, although there wasn’t much difference between medium and dark toast, and cookies were slightly undercooked and stuck to the pan just a bit.
+Overall, it’s a solid, consistent alternative at 1/3 the price.
 If you plan on using your toaster oven infrequently (2x a week), or you only want to use it for basic toaster oven functions like toasting bagels or heating up convenience foods, this is an affordable and reliable pick.

 Wrapping it up